thatoddshade/thatoddshade.github.io/content/now.md

 +++
 title = "now"
 date = 2024-10-30
-description = "a page for what I am, have, do, want and experience now "
+description = "about what I do now"

 updated = 2024-10-30
 +++